Does Ceramic Coating Hide Scratches?

 Detailers’ Recommendations: For maximum effectiveness, professionals recommend proper application and maintenance of ceramic coatings.

 Skillful Application: The process of applying a ceramic coating is meticulous and usually best left to professionals.
+For optimal results, ceramic coatings should be applied in a controlled environment, such as a detailing shop, to ensure proper curing and maximum durability.
 An evenly applied, high-quality ceramic coating maximizes scratch resistance.

 Regular Maintenance: Regular washing and occasional top-up applications can maintain the integrity and effectiveness of the coating.